GWR 3800 Class: New Build – 3840 County of Montgomery

 No members of the class were preserved.
 However, the Great Western Society took the decision to create the next locomotive in the sequence, 3840 County of Montgomery.
-The project has been handed over to the Churchward County Trust and 3840 will be based at the Gloucestershire Warwickshire Railway following its construction at Tyseley Locomotive Works in Birmingham.
+The project has been handed over to the Churchward County Trust and 3840 will be based at the Didcot Railway Centre following its construction at Tyseley Locomotive Works in Birmingham.
 The locomotive is being built with both new parts, such as the driving wheels which have been cast using the pattern created for Saint Class 2999 Lady of Legend, and recycled standard parts recovered from former Barry scrapyard locomotives including the Standard No. 4 Boiler, the pony truck wheel set, two pony truck axle boxes, four horn guides and two eccentric sheaves from 5205 Class 2-8-0T 5227, and four driving wheel axle boxes from 2800 Class 2-8-0 2861.

 Models

 Hornby Railways manufacture a model of the 38xx in OO gauge.

 3mm Scale Model Railways manufacture a model kit of the 38xx in TT gauge.

 Hornby manufactured between 1931-1936 electric and clockwork tin-plate models of the 3821 County of Bedford in 0 gauge.